 Demeaning: I spend as little time at the bedside as possible and explain things in a matter-of-fact way.
 I’m here to help, not get verbally abused, so my touchy-feely nursey side goes away for these patients.
 And make sure I am in there when the doctor rounds.
 A lot of times we’re “just nurses” to these patients, so I make sure to go in with the doctor so they know I mean business.
 Again, “you will not speak to me like that” is another go-to phrase of mine.
 And usually, when you say that (and if they just needed someone to be assertive back), they’ll feel like a jerk for acting like that and be super nice for the next 4 hours.

-Anyone have any more tips related to dealing with difficult patients?
-Anyone have another kind of difficult patient and a specific way of handling them?
+Does anyone have any more tips related to dealing with difficult patients?
+Do you have another kind of difficult patient and a specific way of handling them?